 How Does Vroom’s Pricing Compare?

-To see how the prices at Vroom hold up against the competition, I compared three vehicles of different makes and models.
-Of course, these are not the exact same vehicles, so I’ve noted the mileage for each one below.
+To see how the prices at Vroom hold up against the competition, I compared three vehicles of different makes and models in October 2023.
+Of course, these are not the exact same vehicles, so I’ve noted the mileage for each one below next to the price.

 Overall, Vroom’s pricing seems pretty average compared to other popular online dealerships.
-I didn’t see any prices that were outrageously high or unbelievably low.
 Still, it always pays to comparison shop, especially with a major purchase like this.

 Selling a Car Through Vroom